 1. The Wild and Scenic Rivers Act is 48 years old!

-The Wild and Scenic Rivers Act was signed into law by President Lyndon B. Johnson on October 2, 1968.
-It turns 49 in a couple months and celebrates it's 50th birthday in 2018.
+President Lyndon B. Johnson signed the Wild and Scenic Rivers Act into law by on October 2, 1968.
+The act turns 50 in 2018.

 "We are establishing a National Wild and Scenic Rivers System which will complement our river development with a policy to preserve sections of selected rivers in their free-flowing conditions and to protect their water quality and other vital conservation values." - President Lyndon B. Johnson